Answered By: IESE Library Last Updated: Mar 07, 2019 Views: 16

 In Passport.
 Click on Menu Search > Companies or Brands.

-Bloomberg (available in Barcelona library only) has financial information on over 400 private companies and subsidiaries (if they issue debt).
+Bloomberg (available in the Financial Room of Barcelona IESE Library.
+Ask staff for password) has financial information on over 400 private companies and subsidiaries (if they issue debt).
 Begin typing the name of your company of interest at the blinking cursor at the top of the screen.
 If Bloomberg has any information on this firm, they will appear as a match in the accompanying search result menu.

 Type PSCR [GO] to search hundreds of thousands of private companies and subsidiaries worldwide.
 Screen by location, industry, size, and private equity backing.